- Municipal Court

-No in-person court appearances until October 12, 2021.
+(January 2023) No in-person court appearances until further notice.
 All court appearances are to be by a mailed in plea sheet or zoom court.
 A plea sheet and zoom link notice will be sent out in the mail to you, prior your scheduled appearance.
 You are required to give the court your current mailing address.

 Payments can still be made by mail or online.